SMOLKEYS/bluearchive-lscom/C2 - Introductions and Magic.md

 ...isn't this a bit too much power for us?
 We're basically just a bunch of strangers here.

-...I have a feeling that President knows a lot more about us than what she's showing here.
+...I have a feeling that president knows a lot more about us than what she's showing here.

 "How the president was able to create an organization with this much power, I have no idea."
 Rin adds.